duke-malaria-collaboratory/TaylorLabHARDAC_tutorial/docs/jobSubmission.md

 	cd TaylorLabHARDAC_tutorial

 ### Take a look around
 #### List the contents
 	ls .
-- List the contents of the scripts directory ls scripts/
+- List the contents of the scripts and slurm directories ls scripts/

+	ls scripts/slurm

+### Look at the
+### Check the status of your job